Elango-Sagravia/alt-news/outstatic/content/articles/everything-you-need-to-know-about-carbon-credits-market.md

 ![](/images/a2-g2ND.jpg)

-*source- A depiction of credit to offset journey.
+*source-A depiction of credit to offset journey.
 Source: [https://www.thallo.io/the-price-of-carbon-credits-an-overview/](https://www.thallo.io/the-price-of-carbon-credits-an-overview/)*

 On the other hand, carbon offsets occur when an organization funds projects like reforestation or clean energy initiatives to balance out its unavoidable emissions.
 The two allow displacement and replacement of CO2 from the environment.
 Though often used interchangeably, carbon credits and offsets are distinct mechanisms operating within the carbon market.